 top of page

-Start off by making sure you pick an invitation design at least four months or more before your wedding.
-You need to remember to take into account, design time, rough drafts, proofing, changes, and printing!
+Start off by making sure you pick an invitation design at least four to six months prior to your wedding date.
+You need to take into account: design time, rough drafts, proofing, changes, and printing!
 If you are ordering directly from a website, you still want to give yourself time to receive your invitations in the mail and make sure everything looks perfect.
 Mistakes can happen and you wouldn’t want to receive your invitations last minute and realize you are marrying Jim instead of Tim!!!

 Did you “Save the Date”?

-If you sent out a save the date, eight weeks is a good mark to shoot for.
-If you have tons of guests from out of town and you didn’t list your accommodations on your save the date, you will want to give your guests extra time and send invitations out ten to twelve weeks prior to your wedding date.
+If you sent out Save the Dates, eight to twelve weeks is a good timeframe to shoot for sending your wedding invitations.
+If you have tons of guests from out of town or your wedding date falls on a holiday or a busy weekend, you'll want to give your guests extra time and send invitations out twelve to sixteen weeks prior to your wedding date.

 No, you didn’t “Save the Date”!